6 things you should know before college

 You’ll prepare to work in various healthcare settings, including hospitals, clinics, rehabilitation facilities, assisted living and special-education settings; some music therapists maintain private practices or serve as consultants.
 You’ll also prepare to take the examination of the Certification Board for Music Therapists (MT-BC).

 Focusing in performance offers you options in jazz, orchestral instrument, organ, piano, or voice.
-You’ll prepare for careers in the music/creative industries or grad studies.
-The curriculum also emphasizes music history and theory.
+You’ll prepare for professional careers in the music/creative industries or to continue on in graduate programs.
+The curriculum also emphasizes music history and theory, and includes many performance opportunities.

 Your degree will lead to fulfilling career options in education, music therapy, performance, composing, and business.
 Music graduates from CSU have successfully gained employment in public and private schools, hospitals and institutions, and as professional performers and composers, and/or have advanced to outstanding graduate programs.